s1m0n30n3/react-carousel/src/README.md

 };
 ```

-## Demo
+## Gallery - Demo and Code Generator

-Here you can play with the gallery [Gallery Demo](https://s1m0n30n3.github.io/carousel-demo/)
+Here you can play with the gallery and generate yours.
+Link [Generator](https://s1m0n30n3.github.io/carousel-demo/)

 ## Work in progress